Sankarraja007/22BCE1238-DA3/README.md

 # DESCRIPTION :
 The Sudoku Solver project is a C++ application developed with the Qt framework that solves Sudoku puzzles programmatically.
 Sudoku is a popular logic-based puzzle game that involves filling a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 sub-grids contains all of the digits from 1 to 9 without repetition.
 This application is designed to solve Sudoku puzzles of varying difficulty levels, helping users find solutions quickly and effortlessly.
-For the application to work, there should be atleast 17 valid entries in the 9x9 grid.
+For the application to work, the user shouldn't repeat any numbers in the same row, column, or 3x3 box.
 After you input the numbers in their correct positions, clicking " SOLVE THE SUDOKU " will make the answer (solution grid) pop up next to the Question grid.

 The Introductory Main Window: